KAZAKHSTAN: Freedom of religion and belief to suffer in "anti-extremism" programme?

 The State Programme notes that the compulsory secondary school classes on religious knowledge to be introduced by 2014 will be "dedicated to the bases of traditional religions".

 Nowhere do the State Programme or the Implementation Plan identify what are or are not "traditional religions", a concept not defined in Kazakh law.
-Nor do the State Programme or Implementation Plan identify if the courses are designed to give students information about various faiths, their beliefs and practices or to teach them that some are better or more true than others.
+Nor do the State Programme or Implementation Plan identify if the courses are designed to give students information about various beliefs, their ideas and practices or to teach them that some are better or more true than others.